Healthy Homes Assessment Upper Hutt

 Home Assessments Upper Hutt for Rental Properties

-There are a variety of concerns to check in the house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a myriad of things to look over in a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
 There are a few examples:

-The repercussions of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can have a significant impact for landlords and property managers.
-For expert guidance, contact us today to schedule your rental property house evaluation.
+The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling could be significant for property managers and landlords.
+For expert advice, call today to book your rental properties home assessment.

 home assessments for rental properties